truenas/documentation/content/TrueCommand/UserGuide/SystemManagement/SingleSystem/ConfigBackups.md

 ---
 title: "Config Backups"
-description: "How to back up a connected TrueNAS system configuration."
+description: "Instructions for TrueNAS system configuration backups, backing up, restoring from, and deleting backups."
 weight: 20
 ---

 {{< toc >}}

+The **Config Backups** screen lists configuration backup files for the selected system.

 ## Creating a Backup